2060-io/vs-agent/doc/service-agent-api.md

 By sending this message, a Verifiable Credential is effectively revoked and a notification is sent to the DIDComm connection it has been issued to.

-This message could be sent as a credential revocation notification.
-In such case, `threadId` is used to identify credential details.
+In this context, `threadId` is used to identify the details of the credential

 ```json
 {